fernandr/mcp-postman/README.md

 - Download ZIP
 - Unzip ZIP

-# Build server
+# Build tool server

 In src:

     npm install

-# Run server
+# Run tool server

     node mcpServer.js

 # Add API key

-API key is required to access the OpenWeather API (in this example).
+The tool server requires an API key to access the underlying API.

+- In this example, we use the API of OpenWheather

 In OpenWheather: